Headaches in Women and their Hormones

-Observations of women who suffer with headaches associated with their menstrual pattern (Hormone Headaches) indicate the following:
+Observations of women who suffer from headaches associated with their menstrual pattern (Hormone Headaches) indicate the following:

 All this is not to say that women cannot or do not suffer from other causes of Headaches.

-Certainly, it is important when treating headaches in women to recognise the non hormone headaches.
+Certainly, it is important when treating headaches in women to recognise non-hormone headaches.

-Additionally, abnormal hormones can have an impact on Migraines or other types of headache they may suffer.
+Additionally, abnormal hormones can have an impact on Migraines or other types of headaches they may suffer.

 In addition, there are some specific treatments that may help:

-The topic is not exhaustive, and hopefully, the information relayed here may be useful to you.
+The topic is not exhaustive; hopefully, the information relayed here may be useful to you.